 My sincere thanks to Terry from East Texas for information on changing compressor motor voltages.
 I am always delighted to add information to this compressed air website from folks that know much more about specialty areas than I.

-If you have specialty information, as Terry does on changing compressor motor voltages, please send it in via the ASK page, and I'll be glad to add it.
+If you have specialty information, as Terry does on changing compressor motor voltages, please add it as a comment.

 First, I am not a professional motor electrician, but do have experience in the following.

 I have seen several posts regarding questions concerning changing voltages on a dual voltage motor.
 I wanted to comment on the individual posts, but by doing that I was unable to post a picture of wiring labels, so decided to make a new post, so I could insert some pictures to help.

 This is for single phase electric wiring applications.
 NOT 3 phase.Finding out what your dual voltage motor is presently wired for can be a challenge.
 I personally don’t think examining the existing plug is much help on an unknown, or a used compressor motor that you have bought from someone else.
 The previous owner could have modified it in many various ways, including using non-standard electrical wires and plugs, to suit a particular purpose.

 I have found that most dual-voltage motors have a wiring diagram located on it somewhere.
 Sometimes in plain view, such as a plate or sticker mounted externally, or sometimes on a label or sticker underneath an access panel for the wires.

 If it does not have a label diagram for wiring changes, then it probably is not a dual-voltage motor.